The Inflation Reduction Act

 How to opt out of the program

-You can leave the Medicare Prescription Payment Plan at any time by contacting our Member Help Team.
+You can opt out of the Medicare Prescription Payment Plan at any time by contacting our Member Help Team.
 Opting out won’t affect your health or drug coverage and other Medicare benefits.
 Keep in mind:

 Making payments